We're looking for Lifeguards!

 and ability to communicate.

 - After receiving a "conditional" offer of employment, each NEW candidate will be required to submit a current "NYS Parks

 Medical Standards and Examination Findings" form, containing a Physician's certification concerning the candidate.

 - As per Agency standard lifeguard candidates must meet vision requirements

 - Candidates must be able to hear normal sounds in each ear.

-- Returning lifeguards will be required to submit a notarized form stating they are physically capable
+- Returning lifeguards who qualify will be required to submit a notarized form stating they are physically capable

 of performing lifeguard duties, with no medical changes.
 A returning lifeguard may be required to secure a standard medical